electrichive/waggledance/index.md

 	- Online

 ## Coding Bootcamps: Things to Consider
+Whether coding bootcamps are worth it is a hot-button issue.
+Here are some considerations if you're thinking about going to a bootcamp.
+I will definitely say that there is a huge variance in quality between bootcamps, so if you decide to go this route, choose carefully.
 - Cost
 	- How much is it?
 	- Do they have scholarships, grants, or fellowships you could apply for?